 What Are The Advantages Of The Taking The Computer-Delivered Test?

-- It’s now easier to find a test date that suits you as the Computer Based tests are available 3 times a day for the entire year, except public holidays.
-This is unlike the paper based test which are only available on 48 predetermined test dates.
+- It’s now easier to find a test date that suits you as the Computer-Based tests are available 3 times a day for the entire year, except public holidays.
+This is unlike the paper-based test which is only available on 48 predetermined test dates.

 - Headphones are provided during the listening test which greatly reduces the issue of clarity.